nightscout/chrome-uploader/README.md

 2. Go to chrome://extensions
 3. Click launch

 Lots of steps and right now.
-Often times you get no data back- if that happens, unplug, replug, go to chrome://extensions, and press the reload button on Dexcom upchuck.
+Often times you get no data back, usually preceded by completely inaccurate graphs- if that happens, open your console and run
+''chrome.storage.local.remove("egvrecords", function() { })''
+This'll wipe out all the data it's accumulated.
+Doesn't seem like you really need to unplug/replug anymore.